g0v/api.ly/README.md

 You should now have localhost:6987 served by pgrest within the vagrant

+# Host

+Besides Vagrant, of course you can run a api server in your host.

 ## init

     % npm i

+Then refer to the cookbook to initialize your postgresql.

 Bootstrap with the initial dump file:

     % createdb ly
     % curl https://dl.dropboxusercontent.com/u/30657009/ly/api.ly.bz2 | bzcat |  psql ly -f -

+## run pgrest

+    $ lsc app.ls tcp://ly:password@localhost/ly
+    or
+    $ lsc app.ls tcp://ly:password@localhost:5433/ly    # if your postgresql is running on port 5433

+pgrest will bind a local port to serve

 ## calendar